Data-Driven Knowledge Transfer in Batch $Q^*$ Learning: Technical Proof for Theoretical Results

-Let $Q^*$ be the optimal action-value function on the target dataset.
-The iterative algorithm gives a series of estimators $\hat Q^{(0)}_\tau$ for $Q^*$ and finally an estimated optimal policy $\pi_\Upsilon$.
-By the proof of Theorem 6.1 in \cite{fan2020theoretical}, it holds that
+Let $Q^{*, (k)}$ be the optimal action-value function on the $k$-th dataset, and for simplicity, let $Q^*=Q^{*, (0)}$ be the target $Q^*$ function.
+The iterative algorithm gives a series of estimators $\hat Q^{(0)}_\tau$ for $Q^*$ and finally an estimated optimal policy $\hat Q^{(0)}_{\Upsilon}$.
+By Lemma C.2 in \cite{fan2020theoretical}, it holds that